kikeonline/githook-pikachu/README.md

 I used this file as a base to make more complex tasks.
 In this particular script if the push comes from a master branch I copy all the master files from the bare repo to /www/html where my web files are served.
 Else (another branch) files are simply saved and no deploy is done.
 Most importantly Pikachu greets the pusher.

-Used it to fulfill your needs, You can even send push notifications to your smartphone through [Pushover](https://pushover.net). imagination is the limit ✌️
+Used it to fulfill your needs, You can even send push notifications to your smartphone through [Pushover](https://pushover.net) or send a message to [Slack](https://slack.com). imagination is the limit ✌️